Whether you’re a constant cleaner or a last-minute tidy-upper, knowing a few quick and easy tricks can make the process a whole lot easier.

 7. Unblock Air Vents

-If you haven’t checked in a while, your air vents are probably pretty dirty and dusty.
+If you haven’t checked in a while, you will likely find that your air vents are pretty dirty.
 Not only does that send dust into the room, it also blocks the air from getting out.

 Easy fix: First try to remove dust with a soft vacuum brush tool.
 If that doesn’t get the job done, then soak a rag with any cleaning agent you have and wrap it around a butter knife to clean the vents!